parcel-bundler/website/src/plugin-system/source-maps.md

 ## Concatenating sourcemaps in Packagers

 If you're writing a custom packager, it's your responsibility to concatenate the sourcemaps of all the assets while packaging the assets.
-This is done by creating a new sourcemap instance using `new SourceMap()` and adding new mappings to it using the `addBufferMappings(buffer, lineOffset, columnOffset)` function.
-The lineOffset should be equal to the line index at which the asset output starts.
+This is done by creating a new `SourceMap` instance and adding new mappings to it using the `addBufferMappings(buffer, lineOffset, columnOffset)` function. `lineOffset` should be equal to the line index at which the asset output starts.

 Below is an example of how to do this: